Why Does Food Waste Matter?

 - Try to buy local and in-season produce as it will last longer that food shipped long distances.

-- Check out this guide to learn how to use your refrigerator better.
+- Check out this guide (PDF) to learn how to use your refrigerator better.

 - Ripe fruits like bananas, tomatoes, and apples produce gases that make other produce ripe, so store separately if you can.